Interconectando/Guide-to-Install-Frappe-ERPNext-in-Ubuntu-22.04-LTS/README.md

 sudo apt install python3-setuptools python3-pip -y
 ```
 ### STEP 6 Install Redis server
-Resid can be used to process and analyze data in memory, this is prerequisite for ERPNext.
+Redis can be used to process and analyze data in memory, this is prerequisite for ERPNext.
 ```
 sudo apt install redis-server -y
 ```